carvalhochris/uys-js/README.md

 }
 ```

+2. Export posts as json, convert to markdown, create static API

 ## Resources used in this project

 This hack allowed me to query all posts and thus have them in the static build: https://www.devtwins.com/blog/wpgraphql-increase-post-limit